annapinchuk/Chat_App/README.md

  you can run the clients in the same time and have a nice chat between them.

+ For download files, you need to change the path location and put the correct path of the location file on you computer:
+     file = open('<your path>/Chat_App/files/client_received.gif', 'wb')
  bugs: somtimes when you dont close the client well you need to kill the process like that:  <br />
  open teminal in the project   <br />
  netstat -ano | find "50000"  <br />